Coconut Flour Keto Bread

-I experimented with rise time for the dough.
-In the end, I discovered the best rise happened by proofing the keto bread dough.
+I wanted a beautiful rise in the keto bread.
+With much trial and error, I discovered the best rise happened by proofing the keto bread dough.

-To do this, you place the dough in a warm (200 degree) oven for 10 minutes.
+To proof the keto bread dough, you simply place it in warm (100° F – 200° F degree) oven for 10 minutes.
 Then, remove it from the oven and cover it in a warm spot in your kitchen.
-(I used my microwave because it's a warm environment above my oven.
+I used my microwave because it's a warm environment directly above my oven.

 Coconut Flour Keto Bread with Yeast

 When you remove the dough from the oven, cover it and place it in a warm spot in your kitchen.
 Our microwave is above our oven, so I place it in there so that it continues to rise.
 It's important to keep it warm, otherwise, you'll end up with a result that falls in the middle.Fresh yeast is also important.
 Use instant yeast (rapid rise) and make sure you feed it with the sugar.
 The yeast will eat the sugar, so don't worry about adding any carbs to the end result.
 You can also use honey in place of sugar.

 - Preheat your oven to 100 degrees.
 (This is your “bread proof” setting if you have one)

 - Grease a bread pan heavily around the bottom and sides with butter, ghee or refined coconut oil.